Penrose-Library/PenroseLibrary-Web/content/post/2023-10-13-libkey-at-penrose-library.md

 **Will there be more information about these products and their services?**

-<p>Yes, as we continue to test out the products from Third Iron, expect more information including guides and workshops.
-If there is anything, in particular, you would like to see, please do not hesitate to contact us via our <a href="https://library.whitman.edu/contact_librarystaff/">Penrose Library Contact Form</a>. </p>
+<p>Yes, as we continue to test out the products from Third Iron, expect more information including workshops.
+If there is anything, in particular, you would like to see, please do not hesitate to contact us via our <a href="https://library.whitman.edu/contact_librarystaff/">Penrose Library Contact Form</a>. </p>.

+**I have some comments, concerns, or feedback about my LibKey Experience**

+<﻿p>If you have feedback to provide about your experience with LibKey, you can tell us about it by using our <a href="https://forms.gle/jvXWKEd6GQtxFBuj9">LibKey Feedback Form</a></p>